augustin-barillec/teamchess-web/README.md

 # ♟️ TeamChess

-This project is a simple, self-hosted chess application.
-It's designed to run as a single, dedicated game server.
+TeamChess is a simple, self-hosted chess application designed to run as a single, dedicated game server.

 ## The Game Concept